AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-11-29-what-is-json.md

 **External communication**

 Many REST APIs, which provide awesome functionality to web applications, use JSON as the primary means of communication.
 Take [Stripe](https://stripe.com) for example.
 Stripe uses JSON as the way to send responses to application developers about the status of credit card transactions.
-In the [Stripe documentation](https://stripe.com/docs/api/curl#charge_object), stripe provides an example credit card charge response so developers can predict the JSON structure their applications will recieve.
+In the [Stripe documentation](https://stripe.com/docs/api/curl#charge_object), stripe provides an example credit card charge response so developers can predict the JSON structure their applications will receive.

 As another example, [Twilio](https://www.twilio.com/) is an SMS gateway provider that provides a simple REST API so developers can make their applications send text messages or make phone calls.
 In the [Twilio documentation](https://www.twilio.com/docs/api/rest/sending-messages#example-1), you can see an example JSON response developers can expect once they've requested that Twilio send a text message to a phone.

-Thus the combination of REST APIs and JSON means you don't have to know how the financial sector works in order to make your application accept credit cards, nor do you need insight into the intricacies of the Telecom industry to make your application send text messages to users - you just have to understand how to send JSON and receieve JSON!
+Thus the combination of REST APIs and JSON means you don't have to know how the financial sector works in order to make your application accept credit cards, nor do you need insight into the intricacies of the Telecom industry to make your application send text messages to users - you just have to understand how to send JSON and receive JSON!

 **JSON REST API directory**

 The folks over at ProgrammableWeb have curated a list of REST APIs that communicate via JSON.
 Check out [their directory](http://www.programmableweb.com/category/all/apis?data_format=21173) to see the functionality you can add to your application just by sending and receiving JSON!

-# ARE THERE ALTERNATIVES TO JSON?
+### ARE THERE ALTERNATIVES TO JSON?

 XML is an alternative mechanism for describing data.
 XML was the previously technology of choice for sending data through web services.
-As JSON's simplicity caused its popularity to rise, many developers realized XML's capabilities were overkill for the task of simply sending and recieving small amounts of data.
+As JSON's simplicity caused its popularity to rise, many developers realized XML's capabilities were overkill for the task of simply sending and receiving small amounts of data.